Updated: February 2, 2026

 Real Estate Business Insurance Cost of Workers’ Compensation Coverage by State

 Workers' compensation insurance for real estate businesses costs $26 to $35 monthly, depending on your state.
-Maine has the lowest rate at $26 monthly, and New York has the highest at $35.
-State regulations and claim histories determine these costs.
+Maine offers the lowest rate at $26 monthly, while New York charges the highest at $35.
+State regulations and claim histories drive these costs.

 Alabama$29